filecoin-project/devgrants/rfp-proposals/rfp-nufi-proxy-re-encryption.md

 Why we are the right team to build this proposal:

 * Mission and Values: We believe that unconditional privacy is a fundamental human right, and NuCypher was founded to empower individuals to assert that right in the digital age.
-See our “mission and values” statement (https://blog.nucypher.com/nucypher-s-mission---values/)
+See our [“mission and values” statement](https://blog.nucypher.com/nucypher-s-mission---values/).
-Expertise: Our team has extensive experience in cryptographic engineering.
+* Expertise: Our team has extensive experience in cryptographic engineering.
 We have created NuCypher Network, a decentralized access control service based on proxy re-encryption, as well its core cryptographic library, `pyUmbral`.
 * Solid engineering: Development of our major building blocks (the `pyUmbral` threshold proxy re-encryption library and the `nucypher` software) has been audited by major security firms such as Trail of Bits and NCC, and no major issues have been found.
+See [here](https://blog.nucypher.com/security-audits--round-1--3/) for more information.
 * Open source: All of our projects are released under open source licenses.

 Individually: